UriZafrir/Things-Software-Cant-Solve/README.md

-# Things Software Can't Solve
+# Things Software Can't Yet Solve

 ## Planetary Boundaries
 * [2009 article defining planetary boundaries and indicating 3 of the 9 boundaries have been crossed](https://www.nature.com/articles/461472a)